-When Hot Cues are enabled, you can set cue points simply by pressing the number keys 1 through 0 (no ctrl modifier required) from your keyboard.
-You can only add cues this way if the cue point slots are empty.
-See "Cue Points" on page 23.
+When hot cues are enabled, you can set cue points simply by pressing the number keys 1 through 0 (no ctrl modifier required).
+Note that you can only add cues this way if the cue point slots are empty.
+See "Cue Points" on page 17.